-We ensure that the supply, regulation, enforcement and cost of on-street parking in West Sussex is managed and controlled in ways which are consistent with its other transport, economic and environmental policies.
+The County Council seeks to ensure that the supply, regulation, enforcement and cost of on-street parking in West Sussex is managed and controlled in ways which are consistent with its other transport, economic and environmental policies.

-Our specific objectives in managing parking are:
+The Council’s specific objectives in managing parking are as follows:

 - To manage the free flow of all traffic on the highway and to maintain road safety for all road users.

 - To share out limited kerb space amongst competing user groups, fairly and transparently.